Skyyo/samples/README.md

 - compose with ad mob
 - enhance parallax sample, show how to add snapping behaviour
 - add more animate on scroll effects
+- draggable sample like [here](https://proandroiddev.com/jetpack-compose-calculator-ui-4dfa2ab9048e).
+Sample which allows to drag elements in 1 screen from top, right & bottom for example.

   # License
 ```